Brazil's president dodges bribery charge, but risks remain | New Country 923

 The result effectively suspended the bribery charge, which was filed by Attorney General Ricardo Janot in June.
 However, Janot is expected to charge Temer with obstruction of justice by the end of this month, which would prompt another vote that even Temer’s most stalwart supporters would rather not have to go through as elections loom next year.

-In a troubling sign for Temer, the 263 votes cast in support of him fell far short of the crucial 342, or two-thirds of the 513-member body, that he needs to pass an overhaul of the pension system.
+In a troubling sign for Temer, the 263 votes cast in support of him fell far short of the crucial 308, or 60 percent of the 513-member body, that he needs to pass an overhaul of the pension system.
 It is an unpopular proposal supported by the business class, which has helped keep an otherwise deeply unpopular leader in power.

 “This is far from over,” said Rafael Salies, a risk consultant with the Rio de Janeiro-based Southern Pulse.
 “August may still have many surprises in store for him.”